The Best Quiche Florentine Recipe

 Traditionally, everyone associates all forms of quiche with France, and that’s a good assumption.
 But, the word quiche actually comes from the German word kuchen, which means cake.
 In French cooking, a la Florentine usually refers to dishes that include spinach!

 Traditional quiche doesn’t always need something as a side.
-However, adding any of these delicious and healthy recipes can complete the meal beautifully.
+However, adding any of these delicious recipes can complete the meal beautifully.

 A salad, like a Chopped Kale Salad, is a great addition.
 If you love fruit, try this Watermelon Feta Salad.